YimikaD/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints hello user
+Script that write action to the path